thumbspage — Image-Gallery Web Pages for Folders

 thumbspage's main options are selected with five console replies, or their enter-key defaults,

 on each run.
-The following example session gives user inputs in bold font; in prompts,
+The following example session gives user inputs in bold font.
+In its

 , and defaults are given in